Para kito Mosquito protection

 Para’kito protects you from mosquitoes, round-the-clock for 15 days per pellet, so no need to re-apply through the day.
 The pellets are waterproof, but the spray will need re-applying after water-based activity.

-Para’kito is all-natural with no DEET or citronella as in traditional repellents known for their strong, unpleasant smells.
+Para’kito is all-natural with no DEET or citronella as traditional repellents known for their strong, unpleasant smells.

-Para’kito repellent spray protects you from mosquitoes for up to 8 hours – and has also been seen to be very effective against sandflies
+Para’kito repellent spray protects you from mosquitoes for up to 8 hours – and has also been very effective against sandflies.

 Para’kito repellent spray protects you from mosquitoes for up to 8 hours – and has also been seen to be very effective against sandflies!

-In the absence of mosquito netting to stop mosquito borne disease Dr Cameron Webb (Department of Medical Entomology, NSW Health Pathology) reports Para’kito ingredients offers repellency but longest lasting protection is in conjunction with full coverage to all exposed skin by topically applied repellant containing DEET, picaridin, or “oil of lemon eucalyptus”
+In the absence of mosquito netting to stop mosquito-borne disease, Dr Cameron Webb, Medical Entomologist (Department of Medical Entomology, NSW Health Pathology), reports Para’kito ingredients to offer repellency.
+Still, longest lasting protection is in conjunction with full coverage to all exposed skin by topically applied repellant containing DEET, picaridin, or “oil of lemon eucalyptus.”

 Para’kito natural ingredients Geranium, Rosemary, Mint, Peppermint Clove, Cinnamon Bark